 1. Remove all pots and objects

 Before you begin carrying out the maintenance jobs you should remove everything that may get in the way.
-Most people tend to keep the driveway clear, but if you have any flower pots or bins stored on the driveway then put them somewhere else temporarily.
+Most people tend to keep the driveway clear, but if you have any flower pots or bins stored on the driveway put them somewhere else temporarily.

 2. Brush the surface of your driveway